 Step 4: Get professional help for social anxiety disorder and addiction.

 If a person experiences social anxiety disorder, and they do not receive help to combat this condition, they are more likely to develop a substance use disorder as a method of self-medicating the symptoms.
 Many social situations among adults involve alcohol, and a person with social anxiety disorder may imbibe alcohol specifically to ease symptoms.
 Other recreational drugs, such as cigarettes, marijuana, or narcotics, may also become problematic for people with social anxiety disorder.
 Additionally, a person who may have been misdiagnosed with a different panic or anxiety disorder could also struggle with addiction to prescription medications, such as benzodiazepines.

-When a person suffers both a substance use disorder and a mental health condition like social anxiety disorder, they struggle with co-occurring conditions.
+A person who struggles with both a substance use disorder and a mental health condition like social anxiety disorder is said to have co-occurring conditions or a dual diagnosis.
 As more research is being conducted into co-occurring disorders, rehabilitation facilities are becoming better equipped to treat clients struggling with two conditions together.
 It is important to treat both the mental illness and the addiction simultaneously, so the person can get back to a healthy, sober life.
-A treatment plan that includes detox, therapy, and some prescription medications, like anti-anxiety medications, is often the best approach to helping people recover from addiction and manage social anxiety disorder.
+A treatment plan including a period of detox, various behavioral therapies, medications, and non-pharmacologic approaches to anxiety management may help people recover from addiction and manage social anxiety disorder.

 We can help you or a loved one begin recovery today.
 For more information about integrated treatment models for social anxiety and substance abuse, call .